core-wg/resource-directory/draft-ietf-core-resource-directory.md

 registration with an RD.
 To use the interface, the registering endpoint sends a POST request to the registration resource returned by the initial registration operation.

-An update MAY update the lifetime- or the context- registration parameters "lt", "con" as in {{registration}}.
+An update MAY update the lifetime- or the context- registration parameters "lt", "base" as in {{registration}}.
 Parameters that are not being changed SHOULD NOT be included in an update.
 Adding parameters that have not changed increases the size of the message but does not have any other implications.
 Parameters MUST be included as query parameters in an update operation as